ArpitChb2704/Nutritional-Analysis-and-Visualization-of-Foods/README.md

 ## Guideline/Note

-The Data used for this Analysis May not be correct , as I have taken a Dataset from Internet and I am not taling any Liscence or Resonsibility If Anyone follow the results of this .
+The Data used for this Analysis May not be correct , as I have taken a Dataset from Internet and I am not taking any Licence or Responsibility If Anyone follow the results of this .
 For Clinical and Bettter Overview and Recommendations Consult your Nutritionist.

 ## Project Overview